streamlab-io/5dmatweb-streamlab/README.md

 </html>
 ```

-this part send ajax request to route str with post method
+this part send ajax request to route str with post method <br>
-prams 1 the id of the btn ,
+prams 1 the id of the btn , <br>
-prams 2 the url to send the ajax request,
+prams 2 the url to send the ajax request, <br>
-prams 3 array of fields of data [name , pass , email]
+prams 3 array of fields of data [name , pass , email] <br>
-prams 4 call back function
+prams 4 call back function <br>

 ```javascript
   var sock = StreamLabSocket;